 The subject of the study are the fossil gastropods Campanile meneguzzoi Fuchs, 1870 (family Campanilidae), from the collection of the Regional Museum of History in Kardzhali.
 They were found in the area of the village of Sekirka, Kirkovo Municipality, at the Garga Tepe locality.
 These fossils are preserved in polymictic sandstones of the so-called Layer of acidic and medium-acid tuffs, tuffites, tuffaceous sandstones, and tuffaceous limestones included in the formation of secondary acidic volcanism.
 The age of these sandstones is Oligocene.
 Paleoecological traits of the fossil fauna indicate that this was a shallow reefal marine environment with a rocky-sandy bottom and abundant algae.
 The water was warm, with normal salinity.
 The publication provides new taxonomic data and clarifications, as well as information regarding the location and geological characteristics of the locality.

 The Pliocene sediments of the Brusartsi Formation play a role of the bedrock in the Kozloduy lowland.
 Several important nuclear facilities have been constructed in this area.
 The upper part of the formation falls into the vadose zone and this part of the sediments is the main natural barrier against eventual radionuclide migration in the geoenvironment.
 One of the most important parameters used in estimation of mass transport is the distribution (or partition) coefficient Kd.
-It is a key parameter for the evaluation of the retention capacity of a given soil to adsorb dissolved contaminants.
+It is one of the most important parameters for the evaluation of the retention capacity of a given soil to adsorb dissolved contaminants.
 In the current paper the determination of the site-specific Kd values of Ni and Sr for clayey soil from the Brusartsi Formation derived by direct and indirect methods is described.

 This study investigates the elevated boron concentrations in groundwater from a water supply well in the village of Dobri Dol, Plovdiv region, Bulgaria.
 While surrounding water sources show low boron levels (0.02–0.06 mg/L), the well consistently exhibits values exceeding drinking water limits (1.27–2.1 mg/L).
 A comprehensive hydrogeological, hydrochemical, and statistical analysis was conducted, including sampling from multiple aquifers, field inspections, geophysical surveys, and hydrochemical modeling.
 The chemical composition of groundwater was assessed across 18 regional sources and analyzed for 56 elements.
 Partial Least Squares–Discriminant Analysis was used to identify distinguishing chemical patterns.
 The results ruled out anthropogenic contamination and support a geogenic origin of boron.
 Evidence indicates that the elevated boron levels in the well are due to upward migration of mineralized water through fault-related pathways from deeper Paleogene volcanic-sedimentary rocks, similar to those in the distant Merichleri geothermal area.
 Visual Minteq modeling confirmed that boron in the Dobri Dol water exists predominantly as H₃BO₃.
 The findings suggest no surface-related contamination and conclude that natural geological-hydrogeological processes are responsible for the boron anomaly.